gabsalvo/gabsalvo/README.md

 I think It's crucial to know Centralized finance and Decentralized Finance to get the best out of the two.

-I'm currently learning Javascript and frameworks like Node.js, Express, MongoDB to master Solidity and write my Smart Contracts.
+I'm currently digging into Solidity, Javascript and Rust

-Actually looking for team members

 <!---
 gabsalvo/gabsalvo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.